A visit to Father Ted’s House is up there as one of the best things to do in Clare.

-If you’re thinking to yourself, ‘Hold on a minute, the house from the show was on an island… what’s all this talk about a farmhouse?!’
+If you’re thinking to yourself, ‘Hold on a minute, the house from the show was on Craggy Island… what’s all this talk about a farmhouse?!’

-Devastatingly – Craggy Island is, in fact, a fictional place – heartbreaking, I know!
+Devastatingly – Craggy Island is, in fact, not one of the Aran Islands.
+It’s a fictional place – heartbreaking, I know!

 The Parochial House from the series is officially known as Glanquin Farmhouse and can be found in Lackareagh, County Clare.

-Depending where you leaving from, finding Father Ted’s House can be pretty tricky, and I’m speaking as a man who traipsed up and down many a country lane in the rain trying to find it.
+Depending on where you’re leaving from, finding the address for Father Ted’s House can be pretty tricky, and I’m speaking as a man who traipsed up and down many a country lane in the rain trying to find it.

 Father Ted Tours

-Or, you can head off on the highly recommended Father Ted Tour.
+You can also head off on the highly recommended Father Ted Tour.
 For those of you that choose to do this, you’ll get to visit the house, and you’ll also drop by (depending on the tour you take) some of the filming locations for the show, like:

 - Where a Song for Europe was shot

-- The Chinese Pub from ‘Are you Right There, Father Ted?’’
+- The Pub from ‘Are you Right There, Father Ted?’’